juanmahvelez/Braitenburg/README.md

 3) Run run.py specifying:

 midi_in => Your training MIDI data.
-It has to have three tracks corresponding to Kick, Snare and HiHats
+It has to have three tracks corresponding to Kick, Snare and HiHats with these track names.
+You can dive in the code to change the track names if you like.

+  MIDI Track "36" => KICK

+  MIDI Track "38" => SNARE

+  MIDI Track "42" => HIHAT

 midi_out => MIDI out file (could be anything)

 window_size => The sliding window size when building the probabilistic model

 midi_in = './midi/train.mid'
 midi_out = './midi/out.mid'